contrun/wallabag-saver/README.md

 ### Installation

+You can download the binaries from [Releases](https://github.com/contrun/wallabag-saver/releases).
-You may either install with cargo `cargo install --git https://github.com/contrun/wallabag-saver` or with nix `nix profile install github:contrun/wallabag-saver`.
+Or build it manually with cargo `cargo install --git https://github.com/contrun/wallabag-saver` or with nix `nix profile install github:contrun/wallabag-saver`.

 <!-- USAGE -->